ZidanMusk/beHappy/README.md

-# Real-time facial expressions detection with emojiis applied using CNNs
+# Real-time facial expressions detection using CNNs with emojis superimposed.

 ## Authors: